firebase/firebase-tools/firebase-vscode/README.md

 Workaround if f5 doesnt work:
 2.1 Execute `npm run watch` from within the vscode directory
-       Aside: Running `npm run watch` or `npm run build` the extension is compiled into dist (extension.js) Changing code within extension is hot-reloaded
+       Aside: Running `npm run watch` or `npm run build` the extension is compiled into dist (extension.js) Changing code within extension.ts is hot-reloaded
-       Modifying extensions.js will not hot-reload
+       Modifying extensions.js will not be hot-reload
        source file src/extension.ts
 2.11 Wait for completion
-2.2 Hit play from the left nav
+2.2 Hit play from the left nav.
+This will open a second VSCode window with the extension loaded.

 New code changes are automatically rebuilt if you have `watch` running, however the new VSCode Plugin-enabled window will not reflect changes until reloaded.
 Manual reload from new window: "Developer: Reload Window" Default hotkey: cmd + R